Vox

 No meeting bot Nothing joins the call.
 Vox records from your machine.

-Agent-ready output Use the files with Claude, OpenAI, local models, or scripts.
+Works with any AI Use the files with Claude, OpenAI, local models, or scripts.

 Why Vox exists